MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 16/02-MiniLab_Backup Files and Folders.md

 1. Open the **Microsoft Azure Recovery Services** agent.
 You can find it by searching your machine for Microsoft Azure Recovery Services.

-2. If this is the first time you are using the agent there will be a **Warning** to create a backup policy.
+2. If this is the first time you are using the agent, there will be a **Warning** to create a backup policy.
 The backup policy is the schedule when recovery points are taken, and the length of time the recovery points are retained.

-3. Click **Schedule Backup** to launch the Schedule Backup Wizard.
+3. Select **Schedule Backup** to launch the Schedule Backup Wizard.

     * Read the **Getting Started** page.